PlatONnetwork/docs/docs/Python-SDK.md

   EventEmitter: Event generator, declares the following events:

-- "data" returns Object: Triggered when a new event is received, the parameter is the event object
+- "data" returns Object: Triggered when a new event is received, the parameter is the event object.
-- "changed" returns Object: Triggered when the event is removed from the blockchain, the event object will be added with an additional property "removed: true"
+- "changed" returns Object: Triggered when the event is removed from the blockchain, the event object will be added with an additional property "removed: true".

-- "error" returns Object: Triggered when an error occurs
+- "error" returns Object: Triggered when an error occurs.

   The returned event object structure is as follows:

-- event-String: event name
+- event-String: event name.
-- signature-String|Null: Event signature, if it is an anonymous event, it will be null
+- signature-String|Null: Event signature, if it is an anonymous event, it will be null.
-- address-String: Event source address
+- address-String: Event source address.
 - returnValues-Object: Event return value, for example {myVar: 1, myVar2: '0x234...'}.
-- logIndex-Number: The index position of the event in the block
+- logIndex-Number: The index position of the event in the block.
-- transactionIndex-Number: the index position of the event in the transaction
+- transactionIndex-Number: the index position of the event in the transaction.
-- transactionHash 32 Bytes-String: The hash value of the transaction where the event is located
+- transactionHash 32 Bytes-String: The hash value of the transaction where the event is located.
-- blockHash 32 Bytes-String: The hash value of the block where the event is located, the value of the pending block is null
+- blockHash 32 Bytes-String: The hash value of the block where the event is located, the value of the pending block is null.
-- blockNumber-Number: The number of the block where the event is located, the value of the pending block is null
+- blockNumber-Number: The number of the block where the event is located, the value of the pending block is null.
-- raw.data-String: This field contains unindexed log parameters
+- raw.data-String: This field contains unindexed log parameters.
 - raw.topics-Array: Up to 4 32-byte long topic string arrays can be stored.
-Topics 1-3 include index parameters for events
+Topics 1-3 include index parameters for events.

   Sample code: